wizard-lgtm/hhcc/README.md

 The project is still under heavy development and isn't ready for use yet.
 Please check the issues for updates.

 I'm planning to release **version 0.1.0 by the end of April**.

+## Contribution
+You can check issues page for any help, Thx!